 My name is Patricia Prince and I am many things, including a runner and a cancer survivor.
 When I started to teach cancer survivors to run, I started to recognize that learning to run and fighting cancer both teach us similar things.
 Let me tell you about what I learned from both.

-Starting is scary and the hardest part
+Starting is Scary and the Hardest Part

-My first day in the chemotherapy chair at the hospital, before that red bag of medication was connected to my IV, was the scariest day of my life.
-My doctors prepared me.
+My first day in the chemotherapy chair at the hospital, before that red bag of medication was connected to the IV in my arm’s vein, was the scariest day of my life.
+My doctors tried to prepare me.
 I read everything I could about the treatments I was about to receive.
 I was still scared as doubt filled my mind.

-He who would learn to fly one day must first learn to stand and walk and run and climb and dance; one cannot fly into flying.
+“He who would learn to fly one day must first learn to stand and walk and run and climb and dance; one cannot fly into flying.“

 – Friedrich Nietzsche –